SVCC Schnauzers &

 SVCC Schnauzers are highly socialized and have a loving, lighthearted, whimsical, childlike attitude because of the way we interact with them in their time with us.
 Our schnauzer puppies are neurologically stimulated with touch and sound each day.
 They are intentionally exposed to a diverse group of people, households sounds, and experiences.
 Bright and intelligent, they are easy to train, and obedient when taught properly.
 At 8 weeks old, many of our schnauzer puppies begin our Prep School for additional training and some go on to Therapy Dog Certification training before going home with their new families.

-SVCC Toy Schnauzer’s third criteria for breeding is size.
+SVCC Schnauzer’s third criteria for breeding is size.

-Breeding TOY schnauzer dads and moms weigh between 7-12 lbs and are smaller in size than the AKC Standard for Mini Schnauzers.
+Breeding Toy size schnauzer dads and moms weigh between 7-11 lbs and are smaller in size than the AKC Standard for Mini Schnauzers.
 The AKC standard for a Mini Schnauzer is 12+ inches at the shoulders so a Toy schnauzer is smaller than that.
-Both Mini and Toy size schnauzers can be born in the same litter.
+Both Mini and Toy size schnauzers can be born in the same litter and we have mom and dads that are all Mini Schnauzers and can produce both toy and mini sizes.

 Our fourth criteria is color and coat type

-We can breed any color schnauzer, we specialize in the rarer white, cream, red and chocolate schnauzers.
+We can breed any color schnauzer, we specialize in the rarer red, wheaton, and chocolate schnauzer colors because that is what our customers ask for.
 We intentional breed all our dogs using knowledge of DNA traits to produce the colors and coat types we love and what people are asking for when they request a puppy on our waiting list.

 The coat is easy to comb, with a soft silky texture.
 The dog may be groomed in a Schnauzer cut or may have long flowing hair as a teddy bear or with a topknot on the head.
 (When long, the coat requires daily combing.)